s-expressionists/Khazern/README.md

 * The IN and OF prepositions are a sequence to permute.
 On each loop step a copy of this sequence is made with the elements permuted.

-#### COMBINATION Iteration Path
+#### COMBINATION Being Clause

-The COMBINATION iteration path iterates over the combinations of a sequence.
+The COMBINATION being clause iterates over the combinations of a sequence.

 ```